mahtin/unix-v7-uucp-chkpth-bug/README.md

 $
 ```

 The final line being what Peter Honeyman realized worked quite successfully.
-I was the only system admin at Bell Labs that noticed this transfer from my machine and traced it back to him.
+During his test, I was the only system admin at Bell Labs that noticed this transfer in my logs.
+I traced it back to him.
 Peter and I have been friends ever since.

-You can plan with the `test-chkpth-input.txt` and provide any tests you require.
+You can play with the `test-chkpth-input.txt` file and provide any tests you require.

 ## The UUCP fix